 When you want to reduce dog shedding, you need to make sure of a couple of things.
 You need to ensure that your dog has an optimal diet and establish a good grooming regimen for your pup.
 After you get these two things down, there are some additional things you can do to help manage all that dog hair.

 There isn’t a food that will stop dog shedding completely, but what your pup eats can impact his overall wellbeing and health as well as how much he will shed.
-If your dog eats a balanced diet, it can ensure your dog is thriving and healthy and also stop excessive shedding that can be caused by a poor diet.
+By selecting the best dog food for your pet, you can ensure your dog is thriving and healthy and also stop excessive shedding that can be caused by a poor diet.

 Each nutrient your dog ingests has a purpose and with proper nutrition, a dog can maintain his muscle tone as well as repair bone, muscles, and teeth and perform his normal daily activities and fight off infection.
 A source of energy, proteins also help with muscle growth and function.
 Fats also provide energy, help with brain function, and keep your dog’s hair and skin healthy.
 Carbohydrates will supply your pup with quick energy that lets your dog stay energetic and active while minerals and vitamins are needed for nerve conduction and muscle contraction as well as help to stop the disease.